 Using a peak flow meter is simple:

 The highest recorded number isn't the whole story.
 You should compare it with your child's personal best — the highest peak flow meter reading your child has ever gotten.
 Your doctor can help establish this personal best early in treatment.
-After that, your child may need to take regular readings as established in the asthma action plan that the doctor recommends.
+After that, your child may need to take regular readings as established in the asthma action plan.
 Compare these readings with the personal best each time.

-The doctor will establish three zones of peak flow meter readings based on your child's personal best reading.
+If your doctor recommends using a peak flow meter, then he or she will set three zones of peak flow meter readings based on your child's personal best reading.
 The asthma action plan will include instructions about what to do for readings in each zone:

-Peak flow meters are only useful if you and your child use them as recommended, record the results, and communicate those results to the doctor.
-Encourage your child now to be diligent about using the peak flow meter and start a habit that will carry into adulthood.
+Peak flow meters are only useful if you and your child use them as recommended, record the results, and share those results with the doctor.

 |American Academy of Allergy, Asthma, and Immunology The American Academy of Allergy, Asthma, and Immunology offers up-to-date information and a find-an-allergist search tool.|